 You should stop using unused plugins, if possible.
 You can also hide WordPress widgets for unnecessary options, helping you improve your dashboard’s speed in WordPress.

-Once you’ve logged into WordPress dashboard, you can see the screen options at the top of the page.
+Once you’ve logged into the WordPress dashboard, you can see the screen options at the top of the page.

 For example – once you’ve installed security plugins for WordPress, such as WordFence, you can see its widget on the Home screen.